Motion#

 taking off?#

-The taking off? block returns a Boolean indicating whether the Hornet is taking off.
+The taking off? block returns a Boolean indicating whether the drone is in the process of taking off.

-True – The Hornet is currently taking off.
+True — The drone is currently in the process of taking off.

-False – The Hornet is not taking off.
+False — The drone is not in the process of taking off.

 <taking off?>